HEALTH

 • Do premiums increase after you submit a claim?

 While pet insurance is an additional expense on top of the everyday costs of having a dog, the sense of security it provides is invaluable.
-You’ll spend less time worrying about your dog getting sick or injured – and more time enjoying their company.
+You’ll spend less time worrying about your dog getting sick or injured and more time enjoying their company.
+Check out our fun dog exercises to try, or learn how to teach your dog to swim.

 Share On